Zero tolerance to abuse

-To manage the current Covid pandemic we have reduced our current footfall for outpatients in our hospitals and freed up staff to participate in Covid related duties.
+To manage the continuing Covid pandemic we have reduced our current footfall for outpatients in our hospitals and freed up staff to participate in Covid related duties.

 Our current outpatient activity will continue either by telephone or virtual appointments at all sites.

 Patients requiring a face to face appointment, where possible, will be seen at one of our green sites, where there are no Covid patients, based on clinical urgency.
 Please be assured that social distancing measures and the use of face masks will be in place for all clinics.

 We're using local independent hospitals to help us prioritise patients who have clinically urgent needs or are suspected to have cancer.
 All patients with suspected cancer should attend essential appointments for diagnosis or treatment.